 As an angel investor, one important decision you’ll need to make is whether to invest by yourself or alongside others in a syndicate.

-Syndication is considered the current best practice model of angel investing. survey commissioned by the British Business Bank found that almost four out of five business angels invested as part of a syndicate.
+Syndication is considered the current best practice model of angel investing.
+A survey commissioned by the British Business Bank found that almost four out of five business angels invested as part of a syndicate.

 We spoke to Nelson Gray, an experienced business angel investor and internationally recognised public speaker and thought leader, to get his insights on the subject.
 Gray is a member of angel syndicates in Scotland and the USA, has personally invested in over 50 companies, and has had ten exits ranging from 1.2x to 92x.